zedlopez/ifm/Examples/Lanista1.md

 ```

 Now our rule for the actual attack.
-We want first to calculate how much damage the player's attack does, inflict that damage, and remove the enemy if they're dead; then, if still alive, the enemy counter-attacks, also for a randomized amount of damage, and if this kills the player, the game ends in defeat.
+We want first to calculate how much damage the player's attack does, inflict that damage, and remove the enemy if they're dead; then, if still alive, the enemy counter-attacks, also for a randomised amount of damage, and if this kills the player, the game ends in defeat.